HL7-DaVinci/CRD/server/README.md

 Integration tests will set up an actual running instance of this server as well as `ehr-server` to monitor a the handling of requests from beginning to end.

-Integration tests can be run with `gradle integrationTests`
+Integration tests can be run with `gradle integrationTest`.